 Strand: ECONOMICS

-Standard 1: Beginning E Economics
+Standard 1: Beginning Economics

 BENCHMARK CODE BENCHMARK

-Identify entrepreneurs from various social and ethnic backgrounds who have influenced Florida and local economy.
+SS.4.E.1.1 Identify entrepreneurs from various social and ethnic backgrounds who have influenced Florida and local economy.

-Explain Florida's role in the national and international economy and conditions that attract businesses to the state.
+SS.4.E.1.2 Explain Florida's role in the national and international economy and conditions that attract businesses to the state.

-Strand: CIVICS AND GOVERNMENT Standard 1: Foundation s of Government, Law, and the American Political System BENCHMARK CODE BENCHMARK SS.4.C.1.1 Describe how Florida's constitution protects the rights of citizens and provides for the
+Standard 1: Foundations of Government, Law, and the American Political System BENCHMARK CODE SS.4.CG.1.1 Explain why the Florida government has a written Constitution.
+Students will recognize that every state has a state constitution.
+Students will explain the relationship between a written constitution, the government established and the citizens.